micro-os-plus/web-jekyll/pages/user-manual/threads.md

 ### Configuring the thread stack size

 The stack size can be specified during creation time for each thread, using the `th_stack_size_bytes` thread attribute.
-If attributes are not used, or the provided value is zero, a default value is used.
+If attributes are not used, or the provided value is zero, a default value is supplied.

 This default value can be set at any time using `thread::stack::default_size(std::size_t)` (in C with `os_thread_stack_set_default_size(size_t)`), and applies to all threads created afterwords.